broeneatsdinner/Dinner-Lab-Wiki/Pulling-Branches-onto-the-Server.md

 ```
 Note that directories like `dev1` and `dev1logs` are symbolic links to `/home/dinnerlab/domains/dev1.dinnerlab.com/public_html/` and `/home/dinnerlab/domains/dev1.dinnerlab.com/logs/` respectively, and can be used as shortcuts to get to the HTML document root and logs directories for a particular domain quickly.

+---

-###### Pulling to dev1.dinnerlab.com
+##### Pulling to dev1.dinnerlab.com
-Once you've switched to the `dinnerlab` user, you can enter the HTML document root for `dev1.dinnerlab.com` using the symbolic link and then run `git pull` like this:
+Once you've logged in, and switched to the `dinnerlab` user, you can enter the HTML document root for `dev1.dinnerlab.com` using the symbolic link and then run `git pull` like this:
 ```
+dinnerlab@development:~$ cd
+dinnerlab@development:~$ pwd
+/home/dinnerlab
 dinnerlab@development:~$ cd dev1
 dinnerlab@development:~/dev1$ git pull
 remote: Counting objects: 465, done.